- Clinical science

 - Anxiety driven by fear of embarrassment and others noticing the reaction

-- In children: refusing to speak at a social event, crying/throwing a tantrum, clinging to the care giver
+- In children: refusing to speak at social events, crying/throwing a tantrum, clinging to their caregiver

 - Pharmacotherapy for SAD

-- Definition: persistent and intense fears of one or more specific situations or objects (phobic stimuli); always occur during encounters with the phobic stimulus, but may already surge in its anticipation
+- Definition: persistent and intense fears of one or more specific situations or objects (phobic stimuli); always occurs during encounters with the phobic stimulus but may already surge in anticipation of an encounter

 - Animal: spiders (arachnophobia), insects (entomophobia), dogs (cynophobia)